 Whether or not there are benefits - and many proponents assert that there are - the exact biological and psychological mechanisms are not currently known.

 Exposure to cold is known to activate the sympathetic nervous system and increase the blood level of beta-endorphin and noradrenaline and to increase synaptic release of noradrenaline in the brain as well.

-A case report : Open water swimming as a treatment for major depressive disorder BMJ, Vol. 2018
+Also see : a case report : Open water swimming as a treatment for major depressive disorder (paywalled) BMJ, Vol. 2018

 Another study found that although cold water swimming gradually improved general mood (and helped with some physical disorders such as rheumatism) it also led to more referrals to doctors.
 See :Winter swimming improves general well-being International Journal of Circumpolar Health, Volume 63, 2004 - Issue 2

 Editor's Note: There seems to be a lack of recent scientifically controlled studies into the subject.

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !

 Or, if you'd like to become a regular contributor . . . request a login password.
 Registered users can edit the entire content of the site, and also create new pages.